jdcloudcom/en/documentation/Management/Tag-Service/Operation-Guide/Tag-Editor.md

 - Tag keys and values are case-sensitive, and tags with different cases are treated as different tags;

-- The tag “Key” supports up to 127 characters while the tab Value supports up to 255 characters.
+- The tag "Key" supports up to 127 characters while the tab Value supports up to 255 characters.
 It is not recommended to name a key or value too long, which is not conducive to the use and understanding of the tag.
 Each resource can bind up to 10 tags (A tag with different keys is accounted as one).

-3) Enter the existing tag “Key” in “Add Tag”, but the tag “Value” is different from that of the current tag; after clicking **Add**, it means to replace the current tag and bind the new tag.
+3) Enter the existing tag "Key" in "Add Tag", but the tag "Value" is different from that of the current tag; after clicking **Add**, it means to replace the current tag and bind the new tag.

 ![tag-editor-update](../../../../image/Tag/tagresource/tag-editor-update.png)